stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 Your temporary accounts will close automatically on Wednesday 23rd of September.

 ## Viewing Files
 PEARL currently only provides a command line interface.
 To open and edit files in this tutorial you will need to use a command line text editor.
 Both `vim` and `nano` are installed on the system.
+A vim tutorial can be found [here](https://vim.fandom.com/wiki/Tutorial).

 ## Singularity